budparr/hugo-pipes-parcel/README.md

 - Must run PostCSS (with Node modules) to build in production on the server, building CSS with every change.
 - Creates a separate CSS file for main styles apart from any CSS files generated for fonts.

-### How to Switch to running JS-based PostCSS
+### How to Switch to running Hugo-based PostCSS

-- Put PostCSS in site root (not tested if current file works).
-- Add the main CSS file to `assets/index.js`.
+- Remove the main CSS file to `assets/index.js`.
-- Change Tailwind imports to call tailwind directly (instead of using imports).
+- Change Tailwind imports to call tailwind via @import, instead of directly.
-- Change initial CSS file `layouts/_head/stylesheets.html` to not use PostCSS.
+- Change initial CSS file `layouts/_head/stylesheets.html` to use Hugo (see comments in that file).
-- Change initial CSS file `layouts/_head/stylesheets.html` to look for index.css (can accomplish this by moving the css file out of the fonts section and into the main).
-- Make sure the fonts are still being called.